haradakunihiko/react-confirm/README.md

 import YourDialog from './YourDialog';

 // create confirm function
-const confirm = createConfirmation(Confirmation);
+const confirm = createConfirmation(YourDialog);

 // This is optional.
 But I recommend to define your confirm function easy to call. export default function(confirmation, options = {}) {
   // You can pass whatever you want to the component.
-It will be just passed to your Component's props return confirm({ confirmation, options });
+It will be your Component's props return confirm({ confirmation, options });
 }